NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-Surface-Mount-Parts.md

 ![](./images/addingsmd8.png)

-The process will create multiple threads that will execute with path finding algorithms.
+The process will create multiple threads that will execute path finding algorithms.
 When it's finish click End Job.

 ![](./images/addingsmd9.png)